zsb8/Python_postcodeToTimezone/README.md

 This test in Ubuntu, you need to get personal token from Github first because it forbit you use really password when you down load.
 ### How to set your personal token of Github?
 https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token
-If you got your personal token, you can clone or get code from Github on Linux because Linux will ask you input your personal token during the install process.
+If you have personal token, you can clone or download code from Github on Linux because Linux will ask you input your personal token during the install process.
+So you should get a personal token before you install package on Linux.
+If you have github personal token already, you can pass this step that creathing personal token on Github.

+If you have you personal token, you can type this command on Linux.
 ~~~
 python3 -m pip install git+https://github.com/zsb8/postcode_timezone.git@main
 ~~~